74 pc of hospitality sector cos face negative credit profile, 2nd wave delays recovery: Report | Business

 Being one of the high contact sectors, hospitality has been one of the first and worst-hit sectors due to the pandemic, and the second wave has only added to their woes as it has come at a time when the industry was on its path to recovery.

-Since mid-April, the industry has been hit by the lockdowns or mobility restrictions by various states and increased wariness to travel due to fear of infection contagion.
+Since mid-April, the industry has been affected by the pandemic-related lockdowns/restrictions on mobility by various states and increased wariness to travel due to fear of infection contagion, ICRA said in statement.

 ''We continue to maintain a negative credit outlook on the hospitality sector, as their credit profiles have weakened in the last 12-15 months, with 74 per cent of the entities faced negative rating actions,'' rating agency ICRA said in a report on Wednesday.